Mercedes-Benz OM617 engine: OM617A Turbocharged

 The year 1976 saw the engine adapted to use a turbocharger.
 This 190 PS OM617LA was fitted to the C111-IID test vehicle, and set 16 world land speed and endurance records at the Nardo test facility in Italy.
 In 1978 the engine was upgraded again to 230 PS and installed in the C111-IIID and broke 9 further records.
-Modifications for production engines included oil squirters to cool the underneath of the pistons; pistons with oil passages; stronger connecting rods; sodium filled valve stems and a stronger nitride-hardened crankshaft.
+Modifications for production engines included oil jets to cool the underside of the pistons; pistons with oil passages; stronger connecting rods; sodium filled valve stems and a stronger nitride-hardened crankshaft.
 Also an uprated oil pump with separate chain drive was fitted as the turbocharger lubrication required higher flow.
 Bosch MW injection pumps were calibrated for greater fuel output and fitted with an ALDA device which prevented overfueling until the turbocharger had begun to provide boost pressure.
 Pencil glow plugs were provided on all OM617A engines.

+The series-production turbocharged OM 617 A was fitted with a fixed-turbine-geometry wastegate turbocharger developed by Garret.
+It has a compressor efficiency of <74 per cent and a pressure ratio of ca. 3.0, delivering a corrected airflow of up to 200 g·s−1.
+Its maximum turbine speed is 2550 s−1, and it delivers a boost pressure of up to 170 kPa.
+Daimler-Benz did not equip the OM 617 A with an intercooler.
+Still, the turbocharger improves the engine's thermal efficiency, resulting in a BSFC of 245 g/(kW·h), an improvement of ca. 20 g over the naturally aspirated version.
+The original performance figures for the 2998 cm3 unit were 85 kW at 4200/min and a BMEP of 1.0 MPa, equivalent to a maximum torque of ca. 235 N·m at 2400/min.